How Much Does a Home Addition Cost in 2024?

 Is it cheaper to build a house or add-on?

-Generally, it’s less expensive to build an add-on than to build a new house since add-ons typically cost $22,440 to $80,930 while a home build can cost $112,040 to $448,950.
-However, if your project is a complex addition—such as a luxurious 100-square-foot bathroom with new plumbing—multiple add-ons, or a second-story addition that requires removing the roof, your total can quickly increase.
+Generally, it’s less expensive to build an add-on than it is to build a new house.
+Add-ons typically cost $22,440 to $80,930, while a new home build costs $112,040 to $448,950, on average.
+However, if your project is a complex addition—such as a luxurious 100-square-foot bathroom with new plumbing—multiple add-ons, or a second-story addition that requires removing the roof, your total cost can quickly approach the cost of a new build.

 What is a good size for a family room addition?

-A good standard size for a family room addition is about 12-by-18 feet, which can fit a family of up to six people.
-But the ideal room size depends on several factors, like how many people are in your family, the size of your furnishings, and whether you prefer a cozy space or one that’s more open.
+The standard size for a family room addition is about 12-by-18 feet, or 216 square feet, which can comfortably fit a six-person family.
+The ideal family room size depends on several factors, like your family size, the size of your furnishings, and whether you prefer a cozy or more open space.

 How far can you bump out a house?

-You’ll have to check with your local building codes to determine how far you can bump out a house.
-A footed bump-out extends the farthest, while a cantilevered bump-out extends four times the depth of your existing jolts and is the most common bump-out type.
+Check with your local building codes and regulatory bodies to determine how far you can bump out a house in your area.
+A footed bump-out extends the farthest, while a cantilevered bump-out extends four times the depth of your existing joists.
+This is the most common bump-out type for home additions.
+Contact a home addition contractor in your area for further guidance.